Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing

-Due to their sparse structure and low-weight stabilizers, QLDPC codes can potentially achieve constant rate encoding with high code distance scaling, making them attractive for fault-tolerant quantum computing.
-In recent years, researchers have developed various families of QLDPC codes, such as HGP code \cite{Kovalev_2012, Tillich_2014}, 2D lattice stabilizer codes~\cite{li2024transformarbitrarygoodquantum}, generalized bicycle code~\cite{koukoulekidis2024smallquantumcodesalgebraic}, and BB code~\cite{bbcode}.
+Due to their sparse structure and low-weight stabilizers, QLDPC codes can potentially achieve constant-rate encoding with high code-distance scaling, making them attractive for fault-tolerant quantum computing.
+In recent years, researchers have developed various families of QLDPC codes, such as HGP codes~\cite{Kovalev_2012, Tillich_2014}, 2D lattice stabilizer codes~\cite{li2024transformarbitrarygoodquantum}, generalized bicycle codes~\cite{koukoulekidis2024smallquantumcodesalgebraic}, and BB codes~\cite{bbcode}.